Whether acting out of malice or negligence, insider threats pose a significant risk to all organisations.

 Invest in UEBA

-Many of the latest monitoring tools include User and Entity Behaviour Analytics (UEBA), which can be hugely valuable to combat insider threats.
+Many security monitoring tools include User and Entity Behaviour Analytics (UEBA), which can be hugely valuable to combat insider threats.
 UEBA detects and neutralises known and unknown user-based threats by using advanced machine learning and behavioural profiling techniques to identify anomalous activity such as account compromises and privilege abuse.

 Develop an incident response plan

-When an insider breach occurs, it’s important to have processes in place to gather and analyse the necessary data to ascertain which systems were accessed, which users have access to those systems, and what data was exposed.
-An experienced incident response handler like Kroll should be engaged to ensure that data is handled in a forensically sound manner, and critical evidence is
+When an insider breach occurs, it’s important to have an incident response plan in place to gather and analyse the necessary data to ascertain which systems were accessed, which users have access to those systems, and what data was exposed.
+An experienced incident response handler like Kroll should be engaged to ensure that data is handled in a forensically sound manner, and critical evidence is not overlooked.

 Managed Detection and Response